openmc-dev/openmc/docs/source/usersguide/plots.rst

 `ParaView <http://www.paraview.org/>`_, `VisIt
 <https://wci.llnl.gov/simulation/computer-codes/visit>`_, etc. This typically
 will compress the size of the file significantly.
-The provided :ref:`scripts_voxel` script can convert the HDF5 voxel file to VTK or SILO formats.
+The provided :ref:`scripts_voxel` script can convert the HDF5 voxel file to VTK formats.
 Once processed into a standard 3D file format, colors and masks can be defined using the stored ID numbers to better explore the geometry.
 The process for doing this will depend on the 3D viewer, but should be straightforward.

 .. note:: 3D voxel plotting can be very computer intensive for the viewing
           program (Visit, ParaView, etc.) if the number of voxels is large (>10